michaelw-0615/Application-of-NLX-LLM-Prompt-Engineering/Prompt_documentation.md

 **Potential failure modes & mitigations.**

 - Evidence not an exact substring.
 Mitigate with “verbatim-substring only” gate and a one-line example.
 - Ticker over-resolution (guessing).
-Mitigate by “if ambiguous, return null” and prefer primary subject.
+Mitigate by prompt “if ambiguous, return null” and prefer primary subject.
 - Label confusion (e.g., regulatory vs crypto_etf; product_tech vs investment_capex).
 Mitigate with rule bullets and high-signal cue words (“approve/ban/filing” vs “build/invest/plant”).
 - Format errors.
 Mitigate with JSON-array schema and “no prose” rule.